robotoer/kiji-express-examples/README.md

-Examples for KijiChopsticks
+Examples for KijiExpress
 ===========================

-KijiChopsticks allows you to write programs using the [Scalding API](https://github.com/twitter/scalding) that read from and write to Kiji tables.
+KijiExpress allows you to write programs using the [Scalding API](https://github.com/twitter/scalding) that read from and write to Kiji tables.

 This project contains an example that counts the words in the